How to Spend a Day in Petone, Lower Hutt

 The Esplanade

 Walking or cycling the ever-improving Esplanade is a popular pastime with locals and visitors alike.
 A pathway runs alongside the ocean, offering a number of playgrounds, picnic areas, and sights along the way.
 The Esplanade is home to the Petone Settlers Museum, the boating club, Seashore Cabaret cafe and, of course, the beach.
-The relatively calm ocean is inviting to families on a calm sunny day, and there’s a section of the beach designated for dogs.
-The views across the city are almost unmatched, and it's possible to watch the ferries coming and going from the Cook Strait.
+The relatively calm ocean is inviting to families on a still, sunny day, and there’s a section of the beach designated for dogs.
+The views across the city are almost unmatched, and you can watch the ferries coming and going from the Cook Strait.

-The Petone Settlers Museum on a sunny day.
+Looking along The Esplanade walkway towards Petone Settlers Museum on a sunny day.

 Petone Settlers Museum

-Staying indoors, Jackson Street is home to the Lighthouse Cinema, a boutique movie theatre showcasing not just the classics but plenty of independent screenings as well especially during film festivals.
-Alternatively, try your hand with a cooking class at La Bella Italia, a much loved Italian restaurant, deli and cooking school in Petone.
+Staying indoors, just off Jackson Street is Light House Cinema, a boutique movie theatre showcasing not just the classics but plenty of independent screenings as well especially during film festivals.
+Alternatively, try your hand with a pasta-making class at La Bella Italia, a much loved Italian restaurant, deli and mini Mediterranean market.

-A unique Petone attraction is the Spring of Life, also known as Te Puna Wai Ora.
-The Spring of Life taps into the naturally filtered water supply running below the Hutt Valley, which is brought to the surface and able to be bottled free of charge.
+A unique Petone attraction is Te Puna Wai Ora, also known as the Spring of Life.
+The spring taps into the naturally filtered water supply running below the Hutt Valley, which is brought to the surface and able to be bottled free of charge.
 The artesian water fountain is located on Buick Street and is usually easy to spot due to the people waiting their turn, empty vessels in hand.

 Food and drink